Better Accountability in Government

 Caldwell needs a long-term economic development strategy that promotes higher home valuations, keeps taxes low, increases shared services, generates new revenues, and confronts the economic realities of the 21st century.

-According to the U.S. Census Bureau, the median home value in Caldwell has dropped by almost 18% in the last few years (1).
-The Borough’s recent property reassessment also confirms a loss in average home value since 2005.
-We will work to reverse this trend by supporting investment in our downtown and ensuring the Borough’s Master Plan is kept up to date and forward looking (2).
+The Borough’s recent property reassessment found 59% of homes in Caldwell gaining value since the previous reassessment but 41% of homes losing value since 2005.
+The average home value has declined since 2011 (1).
+According to the U.S. Census Bureau, the median home value in Caldwell dropped by almost 18% from 2010-2015 compared to 2006-2010 (2).
+We will work to ensure that municipal policy helps all average home values rise by supporting investment in our downtown and ensuring the Borough’s Master Plan is kept up to date and forward looking (3).

 - Caldwell and West Caldwell have a common interest in more shared services; benefits to residents would increase and total taxpayer cost to both communities would decrease.
 We support a long-term evaluation of more shared service opportunities, beginning with the Department of Public Works, and a better overall relationship with West Caldwell.